HollyJM81/cruise-ships-gui/README.md

 making it possible to build itineraries, set sail and dock at subsequent ports.
 I've added a couple of my own additions, like keeping track of passengers coming aboard and disembarking.

+All of this is rendered in the browser.

 :construction:

-This iteration will eventually render the ports and ships in the browser, taking user input to build the itinerary. :eyes:
+This iteration will eventually take user input to build the itinerary. :eyes:

 :construction: